seriousd6/Seriousd6.github.io/README.md

-# NFT Project
-I have begun storing a few future NFT examples on here, this is a makeshit gallery until I get funding to host somewhere else more secure.
-Look for the "NFTs" folder above

 # Resuming 11/1/21
 I have a rekindled desire to continue work on this site, I will be make incremental progress each month, please message me on [reddit](https://www.reddit.com/user/seriousd6/) to share ideas and make comments!